jenshu/kgateway/devel/README.md

 * `contributing`: Information to help you contribute to the project, such as how to open issues, review pull requests, generate code, and backport fixes.
 * `debugging`: Troubleshooting steps for debugging frequent issues.
 * `testing`: Descriptions on how the tests work and how to use them.
-* `tools`: A set of scripts and tools that are intended to help you develop the kgateway project's codebase.
-Learn more about these tools in the short descriptions later in this readme.

 Other resources:
 * [Developer guide (Gloo Edge API)](https://docs.solo.io/gloo-edge/latest/guides/dev/) -